 Each year, D97 reaches out to students to listen about their daily experiences at school via the PLESS survey, 5Essentials survey, and student Lunch and Learn focus groups.
 This on-the-ground student voice is imperative in allowing senior district adminstrators to hear firsthand about the successes and the concerns of our students.
 The compiled results are then shared with administrators and school PBIS teams and used to inform our continuous efforts to improve student life and success on campus.

 This survey is given to all parents and teachers as well as all middle school students each fall with a goal of 100 percent participation.
+The parent survey for the 2020-2021 school year is now open, please click here to complete it.

 The survey is based on the Five Essentials for School Success, an evidence-based framework developed by the University of Chicago.
 This framework identifies how school performance on five factors or “essentials” can lead to important student outcomes, including improved attendance and larger test score gains.
 Prior research has shown that schools strong on three or more of the 5Essentials were 10 times more likely to improve student learning gains than schools weak on three or more of the Essentials.
 These 5Essentials are: Effective Leaders, Collaborative Teachers, Involved Families, Supportive Environment and Ambitious Instruction.